Buserelin (Suprefact ®)

 You may notice changes in your memory or ability to concentrate.
 Try using a notebook, post it notes and a calendar to help you keep track of things.

 If you have soreness or stiffness in the joints or shoulders, your doctor can prescribe painkillers to ease this.

-Reviewing information is just one of the ways you could help us when you join our Cancer Voices Network - find out more.
+You could help us too when you join our Cancer Voices Network - find out more.